 Interest rates continue to fall

-Fixed rates formed 50.4% of all new contracts as the favoured mortgage product type and variable rates made up 49.6% of all new contracts.
-The current uncertainty is pushing people to long term security on rates and contracting of long term fixes which provide good value for money at present.
+Fixed rates formed 50.4% of all new contracts.
+As the favoured mortgage product type .Variable rates made up 49.6% of all new contracts.
+The current uncertainty is pushing people to long term security on rates.
+Contracting of long term fixes which provide good value for money at present.

 Holiday home regions hit hardest

-Regions hardest hit on activity include those popular with non resident buyers buying holiday homes like Andalucia down 27.2% over last year, Canary Islands down 19.2% and Valencia down 32.8%.
+Regions hardest hit on activity include those popular with non resident buyers.
+Buying holiday homes.
+Like Andalucia.
+Down 27.2% over last year, Canary Islands down 19.2%.
+Valencia down 32.8%.

-Madrid interestingly showed a reasonable increase June over May and was one of a handful of regions doing so despite the difficulties in getting to Notary for signing.
+Madrid, interestingly, showed a reasonable increase June over May.
+Was one of a handful of regions doing so.
+Despite the difficulties in getting to Notary for signing.